Nashville-Public-Library/bedework-guide/docs/add-events/topical-areas.md

   -	DO NOT use for: book clubs, general adult programming, technology classes/labs, or jobs labs.
 -	African American History Month (MarComm)
   -	Apply series tags ONLY when the title and description clearly indicate and specify the series theme.
-      -	DO tag an event “African American History Month” if its title is “Preschool Story Time: Harriet Tubman,” and its description indicates that kids will hear Harriet Tubman stories and make an Underground Railroad craft.
+      -	DO USE for “Preschool Story Time: Harriet Tubman,” and its description indicates that kids hear Harriet Tubman stories and make an Underground Railroad craft.
-      -	DO NOT tag an event “African American History Month” if its title is “Preschool Story Time” and its description is “Join us for stories, songs, and crafts!”
 -	Artober
       -	Apply series tags ONLY when the title and description clearly indicate and specify the series theme.
       -	DO tag an event “Artober” if, for instance, its name is Preschool Story Time: Make an Animal Sculpture, and its description is “Celebrate Artober!
 We’ll hear stories about autumn and make clay creatures you can take home with you.”